 Though the majority of your coursework and clinical experience will take place in your own zip code, you will complete a total of six in-person intensives as part of your transpersonal counseling degree.

-Held in the beautiful Rocky Mountains in and around Naropa’s hometown of Boulder, Colo., the in-person intensives are opportunities for deepening your learning, practicing mindfulness and connecting with your Naropa community.
+Held in the beautiful Rocky Mountains in and around Naropa’s hometown of Boulder, Colo., the in-person intensives are opportunities for deepening your learning, practicing mindfulness, and connecting with your Naropa community.

-in Naropa’s Low-Residency Mindfulness-Based Transpersonal Counseling Degree
+Low-Residency Mindfulness-Based Transpersonal Counseling Courses

 The classes you’ll take in this 60-credit-hour program offer theoretical grounding in transpersonal psychology and counseling, in addition to extensive clinical experience and mindfulness training.
 Coursework outside of the intensives is asynchronous and completed on your own time; Zoom meetings with your professors and cohort will extend and seal in the knowledge you gain in class.